 The Old Man of Lochnagar by HRH Prince Charles, illustrated by Sir Hugh Casson.
 A children's book written by the Prince of Wales.
 For children ages 4 to 8.

 Born to Be King: Prince Charles on Planet Windsor by Catherine Mayer.
-Based on interviews with members of Prince Charles's inner circle and rare access to the prince himself, this biography shows the "skullduggery and unintentional comedy of court life."
+This biography shows the "skullduggery and unintentional comedy of court life."
 Published in 2015.

 Radical Prince: The Practical Vision of the Prince of Wales by David Lorimer.
 Provides an overview of Prince Charles's philosophy, revealing his ideas on ecology, organic agriculture, holistic health, religion, architecture, and education.